ildave/Mailtorrent/README.md

 The script is tested with python 2.7 and a GMail address.
 It runs on OS X and debian-based linux.
 It should work also on others linux flavours and on Windows, but I have not tested it.

-The launch the script:
+To launch the script:

 `$ python mailtorrent.py /path/to/config/file`

 It is useful to put it in the crontab and run it every 15 minutes or such.

-Probably this is useful just to me, because my stupid router does not allow me to reach the pc with transmission-daemon I have at home from outside (NAT does not work correctly for some reasons).
+Probably this is useful just to me, because my stupid router does not allow me to reach the pc with transmission-daemon I have at home from the outside (NAT does not work correctly for some reasons).